Quantitative Fellowship Program

 About the Quantitative Fellowship Program

 The QFP includes a significant training and professional development component.
-The program provides experience in a variety of quantitative topics such as Stress Test modeling, calculating regulatory capital under the Advanced Approaches (Basel Capital Accords), analyzing financial institution portfolios, and model risk management and validation.
+The program provides experience in a variety of quantitative topics such as stress test modeling, analyzing financial institution portfolios, and model risk management and validation.
 Program participants who successfully complete the two-year rotation will be placed in a full-time quantitative role within the Federal Reserve System.

 Successful candidates will have proven skills in communication, teamwork, quantitative analysis, strategic and critical thinking, and the ability to adapt quickly and function effectively in a variety of work environments.

-- A graduate degree in a quantitative discipline such as business administration (with quantitative emphasis), economics, engineering, mathematics, quantitative finance, or statistics.
+- A graduate degree in a quantitative discipline such as business administration (with quantitative emphasis), economics, engineering, mathematics, quantitative finance, statistics, or data science.

 - Excellent academic record.